mark-gerarts/automapper-plus/README.md

 - [ ] Allow configuring of options in AutoMapperConfig -> error when trying with a registered mapping
 - [ ] Consider: passing of options to a single mapping operation
 - [x] MapTo: allow mapping of collection
+- [ ] Clean up the property checking in the Mapping::forMember() method.